Datamine/PokerTexter/README.md

 * % Chance of Tying
 * Expected Unit Gain: suppose you bet $1, everyone else bets $1 each, and no further bets are made.
 The expected unit gain is the average amount of money you expect to win (with those two cards and that number of players).

 For example: suppose you're playing Poker with three other people.
 You are dealt a nine of hearts and a seven of clubs.
 You message PokerTexter that you have a nine and a seven unsuited with three other players.
 It texts you back that your probability of winning the hand is 21.52%, your probability of tying is 2.82%, and your expected unit gain is -0.111.
-Since the expected unit gain is negative, i.e. you would expect to lose $0.111 on a bet of $1, it would be unwise to play the hand.
+Since the expected unit gain is negative, i.e. on average you will lose $0.111 on a bet of $1, it would be unwise to play the hand.

 ![Example of Use](https://raw.githubusercontent.com/Datamine/PokerTexter/master/example.png)